Barclay Manufacturing Company: Soldiers

 After World War II, Barclay's headquarters were relocated to Union City, New Jersey.
-Despite the inroads of plastic toy soldiers, Barclay kept manufacturing theirs in metal.
 Following the war, Barclay changed the helmets on their soldiers to the M1 Helmet.
-In about 1951 Barclay conserved metal by eliminating bases on their soldiers, which collectors nicknamed podfoot soldiers because each foot appeared as a flattened rounded blob.
-These were painted similar to figures in American comic books of the time – olive drab uniforms with green helmets with "enemy" soldiers in red uniforms with white helmets.
-With the rising cost of metal, the soldiers had risen in price to 15 cents.
+In about 1951, Barclay conserved metal by eliminating bases on their soldiers, which collectors nicknamed podfoot soldiers because each foot appeared as a flattened rounded blob.
+These were painted similar to figures in American comic books of the time – olive drab uniforms with green helmets, with "enemy" soldiers in red uniforms with white helmets.
+With the rising cost of metal, the price of soldiers had increased to 15 cents.

-Though cruder than European offerings, such as Britains, Barclays soldiers had a verve and energy that was popular with American youth.
-Cast figures on motorcycles with generalized, but non-moving rings for wheels, exuded speed and were simple but very effective toys.

 In 1960, the lead soldiers were generally removed from Woolworths and other dimestores and more commonly found for sale in hobby shops.
 From 1964 the soldiers' uniforms were painted in green to reflect the modern US Army.